jpodolski/ssbm-py/README.md

 ### Configuring with OBS

-Unfortunately, even this readme is a work in progress, so you can figure it out on your own for now.
+All files are saved to the OBS/ directory, and your media in OBS should be linked to these files.
+Text files are generated for player tags, sponsors, and ports, and images for character icons and team names.

 ### Authors
-Primary authorship and documentation was done by Jeffrey Podolski
+Primary authorship and documentation was done by Jeffrey Podolski.

 ### Legal
 This software is licensed under the